Business Ethics Charter

 - Establishing and maintaining appropriate procedures for the evaluation and selection of business partners based on their commitment to ethical, social and environmental accountability and their involvement in imposing this commitment on their own business partners.

-- Ensuring good governance management.
+- Ensuring good governance management and social responsibility.